ataraxao/drex/Cooperative_Wealth_Agreement.md

 ## ARTICLE III — THE RESTRICTED WEALTH VEHICLE (VEHICLE LLC + VEHICLE ACCOUNT)

 ### 3.1 Vehicle LLC and Vehicle Account; Required Control Structure
 Within thirty (30) days of the Execution Date, Party A shall use reasonable efforts to form the Vehicle LLC and the Parties shall attempt to establish the Vehicle Account at a major U.S. brokerage, bank, or trust company acceptable to both Parties.
+Failure to implement within 30 days is not a breach if caused by Custodian Constraints, Independent Administrator availability, or practical implementation delays.

 The Vehicle Account must be opened only in a structure that, to the extent permitted by Custodian Constraints:
 (i) prevents unilateral withdrawals/transfers-out by either Party during the Term; and